-The sixth grade math curriculum culminates the elementary years and lays the foundation for more abstract algebraic concepts.
-During the entire year, students review and extend their understanding of addition, subtraction, multiplication and division operations with whole numbers, decimal values, and signed numbers.
-Multiplication and division with fractions and mixed numbers is introduced and examined in detail.
+In sixth grade math, students review and extend their understanding of addition, subtraction, multiplication, and division operations.
+Fractions and mixed numbers are introduced and examined in detail.
 Percent problems and conversions are studied throughout the year.
-In statistics and graphing, students create and interpret multiple types of graphs for meaning and differentiate between the uses of data landmarks.
-Geometry topics explore angle relationships, transformations, coordinate graphing, classifications and definitions of polygons and polyhedrons, area, perimeter, circumference, surface area and volume.
-Probability, interpretation of Venn diagrams and the fairness of games are investigated.
-The process for solving one-step algebraic equations is introduced along with using rates and proportions to solve for missing values.
-Students use Excel spreadsheets to record and analyze and create graphs.
+In statistics and graphing, students create and interpret multiple types of graphs for meaning, and they differentiate between the uses of data landmarks.
+Geometry topics explore angle relationships, transformations, coordinate graphing, classifications, and definitions of polygons, area, perimeter, circumference, surface area, and volume.
+Through probability and statistics, students learn to solve real-world problems using mathematics.
+The process for solving one-step and multi-step algebraic equations is introduced along with using rates and proportions to solve for missing values.
 Students use math vocabulary to express themselves and interpret new concepts covered throughout the year.

 Sixth grade German equally addresses listening comprehension, written skills, and oral skills.
 The curriculum includes: an introduction to Germany and the German culture; greeting and saying farewell; introducing oneself and someone else; numbers and telephone numbers; asking where someone is from; phrasing a question; family members, time (normal and 24-hour); the days and the months; coordinating nouns with their correct definite articles; reading and discussing a first reading selection.

-In sixth grade Spanish students further develop their ability to speak, listen and write the language.
-The students learn the infinitive verbs ending in ar, er and ir; expressing agreement or disagreement; the gender and number of the nouns; and adjective-noun agreement.
+Sixth grade Spanish students further develop their ability to speak, listen and write in the target language.
+Students learn the infinitive verbs ending in ar, er and ir; expressing agreement or disagreement; the gender and number of the nouns; and adjective-noun agreement.
 They learn how to conjugate regular verbs in present tense.
 They start using the verbs ser and estar in expressions.